jamtur01/puppet-pagerduty/README.md

 2. Install puppet-pagerduty as a module in your Puppet master's module path.

-3. Update the `pagerduty_api` variable in the `/etc/puppet/pagerduty.yaml` file with your PagerDuty API key for your Puppet service.
+3. Update the `pagerduty_api` variable in the `pagerduty.yaml` file
+    with the PagerDuty API key for your Puppet service and copy the file to `/etc/puppet/`.
 You will need to create a Puppet specific service that uses the Generic API in PagerDuty.
 An example file is included.

 4. Enable pluginsync and reports on your master and clients in `puppet.conf`